 The City of Bushnell is located in central Florida in Sumter County.
 The City joined the ARP in May 1986.
-Bruce Hickle is the City Manager and the Director of Utilities.
+Jody Young is the Interim City Manager and the Finance Director.
 The City's service area is approximately 1.4 square miles.
 For more information about the City of Bushnell, please visit www.cityofbushnellfl.com.